How to write an effective loyalty program RFP

 9. Vendor's special needs

 It's important to ask what the contractor needs beforehand to thoroughly dig in and finish your project.
 After all, you don't want to become a roadblock, do you?
-For this reason, you need to secure space in your RFP for special requests from the vendor to let them work efficiently
+For this reason, you need to secure space in your RFP for special requests from the vendor to let them work efficiently.

 For example, they may need access to a database to set up recognition and data mapping, a meeting with the loyalty manager twice a week, an access to the inventory or POS system, and so on.
 Remember, on the way to getting the loyalty solution of your dreams, you need to be ready to say "yes" and "no" many times.